 That all being said, and that was a lot to cover in a section about the display.
 The display on the Samsung QN800A is stunning.
 Streaming 4K movies and watching Blu-Ray movies all produce an absolutely stunning picture quality.
 Pair that with Samsung’s 8K Neo Quantum Processor and AI capabilities which try to upscale what it can to 8K, and you have a very lifelike picture.

-The video below is a good watch for 8K AI upscaling info.
+The video below is a good watch for 8K Neo Quantum Processor info.

 In our QN90A review we went on to say this about the 2021 Samsung TV displays: